WRGL-bioinformatics/wrgl-miseq-pipeline/README.md

 C# pipeline that runs on MiSeq completion and manages data through either panels or genotyping pipelines.

+### Bam-Download updated

+ * Now transfers all BAM files (panels, genotyping, and myeloid) into a local temporary file store for ease of access by scientists with IGV

+### Patch 2021-03-01

+ * Removed FastqFileNames argument from Myeloid wrapper, as this was causing problems with Fastq files being read as a single string rather than dict<string, string>
+ * TODO: GetFASTQFileNames function will be moved to ParseSampleSheet, and updated to handle all current fastq cases.

 ## Version 2.2.4

 ### Change summary